cyspath/huddleup.site/README.md

 phase, users will be able to create groups, join groups, and create events, all inside a single Backbone controlled staticpage(root).

 Controllers and API routes will be set-up in this stage, Rails will return json and Backbone will manipulate the json to display the results ( Backbone model, collection, router, view, etc ).
-By the end of this phase Pets will be able to create groups, join groups, create events, and join events.
+By the end of this phase users will be able to create groups, join groups, create events, and join events.
 Group page will show its events, and event page will show its users.

 ### Phase 3: Bogging down the details in event show page (~2 days)